xasterKies/r-init/README.md

 # R-init

-> Initialize your github reposiotries from your terminal.
+> A CLI that helps you initialize your github reposiotries from your terminal.

 ![Alt text](./r-init.png "R-init CLI")